opengamedata/opengamedata-doc/source/Adding_a_Feature.md

 - "aggregate" features, which will have one instance per gameplay session (e.g. the overall duration of a session).
 These are also called "session" features.
-- "per-count" features, which will have a defined number of instances for each session (e.g. the time spent individually on each level, or responses to each of four pre-game survey questions).
+- "per-count" features, which will have a custom number of instances for each session (e.g. the time spent individually on each level, or responses to each of four pre-game survey questions).

 If your Feature is meant to function as an "aggregate" feature, you will add it to the `aggregate` dictionary.
 Each item maps the name of the Feature to a sub-dictionary.
-We **strongly** recommend using the name of your `Feature` subclass (as created in step 1) as the name here, although technically you may use any name you want.
+Generally, we recommend using the name of your `Feature` subclass (as created in step 1) as the name here, although technically you may use any name you want.
 The sub-dictionary for your Feature needs two elements: "enabled" and "description," where "enabled" is a boolean telling the system whether to use this Feature, and "description" is a human-readable description of what the Feature calculates.
 If desired, you can add extra elements to the sub-dictionary for use as parameters of your Feature.
 For example, if you would like to parameterize a feature to use either the mean or median as a measure of center, you could add the following to your `aggregate` dictionary: